본문 바로가기

 [Promissory Note Initiative]③Hana: "Assets Safely Managed, Returns Exceptionally Delivered" Dongshik Kim, Head of Corporate Strategy Division, Hana Securities.
 Hana Securities

-Dongshik Kim, Executive Vice President and Head of Corporate Strategy Division at Hana Securities, stated this in a recent interview with The Asia Business Daily, adding, "There is synergy and brand power that comes from being under the large umbrella of Hana Financial Group."
+Dongshik Kim, Head of Corporate Strategy Division (Executive Director) at Hana Securities, stated this in a recent interview with The Asia Business Daily, adding, "There is synergy and brand power that comes from being under the large umbrella of Hana Financial Group."

 He explained the overall strategy for the promissory note business, repeatedly emphasizing 'stability' and 'sustainability.'
-Kim stressed, "Although we are a latecomer, our goal is to become a trusted promissory note issuer in the long term, rather than focusing on short-term popularity."
+Kim highlighted, "Although we are a latecomer, our goal is to become a trusted promissory note issuer in the long term, rather than chasing short-term popularity."

-After receiving approval for the promissory note business last month, Hana Securities launched 'Hana THE Promissory Note' this month.
+Hana Securities received approval for its promissory note business last month and launched 'Hana THE Promissory Note' this month.
 Immediately after the launch, demand surged, and the flexible and contracted volume of 300 billion won prepared for the product was sold out within a week.

-Kim explained, "There was more pent-up demand than expected, and we are experiencing a full-scale shift of funds from bank deposits to securities firm products."
+Kim explained, "There was more pent-up demand than expected, and we are witnessing a full-scale shift of funds from bank deposits to securities firm products."

 He said, "Rather than expanding rapidly, it is important to achieve a stable market entry in the first year," and predicted, "In the second and third years, we will gradually expand, and in the mid-to-long term, we expect to reach a level equivalent to our equity capital."